Sina-Rayo/Papion/README.md

 python manage.py runserver
 ```
 - API base URL: http://127.0.0.1:8000/

-Usage
+## Usage
 Consume the API using tools like Postman or cURL, passing Basic Authentication credentials for protected endpoints.
-Contributing
-Pull requests are welcome!
-Follow these steps:
-- Fork the repository
-- Create a new branch (git checkout -b feature-branch)
-- Make your changes & commit (git commit -m "Added a new feature")
-- Push to the branch (git push origin feature-branch)
-- Submit a pull request